Brain natriuretic peptide 32: Utility

 There is a diagnostic 'gray area', often defined as between 100 and 500 pg/mL, for which the test is considered inconclusive, but, in general, levels above 500 pg/ml are considered to be an indicator of heart failure.
 This so-called gray zone has been addressed in several studies, and using clinical history or other available simple tools can help make the diagnosis.
+Some laboratories report in units ng per Litre (ng/L), which is equivalent to pg/mL.

 BNP has been suggested as a predictor for a variety of medical states, including cardiovascular mortality in diabetics and cardiac impairment in cancer patients.

 BNP was found to have an important role in prognostication of heart surgery patients and in the emergency department.
 It has been shown that combining BNP with other tools like impedance cardiography (ICG) can improve early diagnosis of heart failure and advance prevention strategies.
 Utility of BNP has also been explored in various settings like preeclampsia, intensive care, shock and end-stage renal disease (ESRD).